 This load combination represents an owner-specified permit load model.
 This live-load event will have less uncertainty than random traffic and, thus, a lower live-load load factor.
 If the Owner does not specify a permit load for design purposes, this load combination need not be considered.
+During this live load event, the effect of wind is considered to be negligible.

-3.2.4.4 Strength III Load Combination.
+3.2.4.4 Strength III Load Combination

-This load combination represents the most severe wind during the bridge's 75-year design life.
-During this severe wind event, no significant live load would cross the bridge.
+This load combination is applicable to bridge structures exposed to winds in excess of 55 mph.
+During this severe wind event, it is unlikely that any significant live load would cross the bridge.